 Who Can Take the Hawaii GED?

 Individuals who are at least age 18 and who do not have a high school diploma may take the General Educational Development (GED) exam in Hawaii.
 Individuals that are 16 or 17 years of age may be eligible for the exam if certain criteria are met.

-GED applicants must also have successfully completed at least one semester of high school work at a public or private high school or adult community school.
+GED applicants must also have successfully completed at least half a credit of high school work at a public or private high school or adult community school.
 You do not have to be a resident of Hawaii to take the GED exam.
 To receive a diploma, you must have completed at least 60 hours of instruction prior to taking the exam.

 What Is On the Test?